Tip #1 Improve your 1st/2nd Shift Fork Adjustment

 on the 2nd gear side engagement teeth was introduced in late 1971.
 This

-grooves on the tips of the reverse teeth.
+tips of the reverse teeth but it's special because it has an annular groove on the shoulder next to the shift fork slot.
 It has 120° angles on the 2nd gear side only

 113 311 269B (120°) on 2nd gear and a 113 311 269A (110°) on